munificent/journal/_posts/2010-09-18-future-proofing-uniform-access-and-masquerades.md

 of one type to masquerade as another.
 As long as they have compatible methods, it will succeed, *even though both types are concrete and unrelated*:

-    :::magpie
+{% highlight magpie %}
 var main(->)
     var robot = Robot new
     // robot's type is Robot
     var imposter = robot masqueradeAs[Person]
     // imposter's type is Person but is still a reference to robot
     // and this is now type-safe:
     greetEachOther(Person new("Bob"), imposter)
 end
+{% endhighlight %}

 As far as I know, this is a novel feature in programming languages, but I think it's a useful one.
 I would definitely appreciate any feedback on it